-As full time RV’ers, fall is our favorite time of the year.
-We once followed the Natchez Trace from Tennessee to Mississippi (backwards according to some – but we actually loved doing it this way) and experienced fall for a solid 3 month.
+As full-time RV’ers, fall is our favorite time of the year.
+We once followed the Natchez Trace from Tennessee to Mississippi (backward, according to some – but we actually loved doing it this way) and experienced fall for a solid three months.
 It was like we followed the fall season down.
-Aside from the colors and the cooler temperatures, things get quiet as the kids go back to school, and people start preparing for the holidays.
-Below are our favorite places to visit in fall.
+Aside from the colors and the cooler temperatures, things get quiet as the kids go back to school and people start preparing for the holidays.
+Below are our favorite places to visit in the fall.

-You can read our 3 part Natchez Trace experience by visiting the link below.
+You can read our 3 part Natchez Trace experience by visiting the first link below.

 Pine Creek Gorge, Pennsylvania

 Before we decided to sell it all and travel full-time in our RV, we bought our dream house in Pennsylvania.
 Justin was born and raised in PA, so he knew most of the areas really well!
 The Pine Creek Gorge is sometimes referred to as the Pennsylvania Grand Canyon.

 We really enjoyed it here!!
 Check it out any time of the year, but it’s incredible in the fall!
 It stretches almost 50 miles and is best seen in early October.
 The path winds through the gorge, offering up-close and personal views of the ever-changing colors of countless trees.
 Another local favorite is Colton Point State Park, which covers 368 acres and offers impressive views of the canyon and river.